NICMx/rdap-server/rate-limit.md

 Red Dog's rate limiter is simply a [servlet filter](http://www.oracle.com/technetwork/java/filters-137243.html) that prevents each IP address from making too many requests at once.
 If a client exceeds a predefined limit, the filter will return [HTTP 429](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#4xx_Client_Error).

 Notice that all this does is reduce request floods from well-behaved clients.
 The client is free to continue sending simultaneous requests so this is by no means a DOS attack prevention system.
-It also prevents the server from having to waste resources handling the whole request, but notice that servlet filters happen fairly late during a packet processing pipeline.
+It also prevents the server from wasting too many resources handling the whole request, but notice that servlet filters happen fairly late during a packet processing pipeline.

 If this fulfills your needs, add to your `web.xml` something in the lines of